Kaos9111/Shelly-Pro-3EM-Daily-monthly-and-yearly-energy-counters/README.md

 The script continuously measures the energy consumption of a Shelly device and stores the values for daily, monthly, and yearly consumption.
 These consumption values are saved in virtual components that displayed as a sensor in Homeassistant.

+(I know that the functionality can also be implemented in Home Assistant using helpers and scripts, but I prefer to have it directly on the Shelly as it offers some advantages.)

 <img width="255" alt="image" src="https://github.com/user-attachments/assets/74f0262f-93f3-4532-b1d8-7617a36c3410">